nahteoh/pystran/README.md

 The intent is for this package to be used in a classroom setting, and the students are expected to fill in missing functionality.
-Lot of the source code is included, such as for plotting, but the basic mechanics implementations are is not implemented on purpose.
+Lot of the source code is included, such as for plotting, but the basic mechanics formulations are not implemented on purpose.

 ![Alt pystran capabilities in graphic abstract](docs/splash.png "pystran")